Isn't there a printed book version of the Compendium?

 During the normal everyday course of doing business at Loch Ness Productions, we're continually making changes and updates to our database.
 When we receive an order for the Compendium, we will usually generate an entire new set of Compendium pages at that time!
 So the data will always be current, to the best of our knowledge, often to within a matter of minutes.

 We've priced the Compendium so reasonably low that you'll be tempted to order frequent updates.
-At the bottom of every listing and index page is the creation date, to help you decide when it's time.
+In the left corner of the cover page is the creation date, to help you decide when it's time.

 Can I get the data electronically, like a spreadsheet?

-SHORT ANSWER #1: If you're interested in only fulldome theaters, yes.
-Our FULLDOME THEATER COMPENDIUM SUBSCRIPTION may suit your needs.
+SHORT ANSWER: If you're interested in only fulldome theaters, our FULLDOME THEATER COMPENDIUM SUBSCRIPTION may suit your needs.

 LONG ANSWER: The LNP DOME THEATER COMPENDIUM does not exist as a single spreadsheet or database.
 It is a compilation of data from different sources.